StoneDetector: Conventional and versatile code clone detection for Java: Clone Detection using Dominator Trees

 Using the original LCS-based metric, though, can become problematic in cases of large-gap code clones~\cite{DBLP:conf/icse/WangSWXR18}, e.g., code clones where one code fragment is embedded into the other.
-The LCS metric then has issues in recognizing the similarity of the respective paths of the code fragments' dominator trees, since the paths differ too much in their length.
-For this reason, a modified variant of the LCS-based metric can be used, which performs additional similarity checking in situations where two paths are not considered similar by the original LCS-based metric and analyzes whether or not the derived LCS distance value is close to the length of a respective smaller path.
-On a technical note, code fragments consisting of only one basic block and thus path are then considered as code clones if the calculated LCS value corresponds to a value lower than 30\% of the number of nodes of the smaller code fragment.
-Furthermore, a path $p$ is also considered a subpath of a path $q$ if the calculated LCS value of $p$ and $q$ is less than 10\% of the length of $p$.
-Finally, the smaller of both paths is required to have a minimum length of 10 nodes.
+The LCS metric then has problems recognizing the similarity of the respective paths of the dominator trees of the code fragments, as the paths differ too greatly in length.
+For this reason, a modified variant of the LCS-based metric can be used, which performs an additional similarity check in situations where two paths are not considered similar by the original LCS-based metric and therefore analyzes whether the length of the derived longest common subsequence is close to the length of the respective smaller path.
+If this is the case, the unique nodes in the smaller path are considered for building the LCS metric measure, rather than those of the larger path.
+Technically speaking, code fragments that consist of only one basic block are considered code clones if the calculated LCS value corresponds to a value that is less than a percentage of the number of nodes of the smaller code fragment that is specified by a certain threshold.

+This additional detection feature for subclones can also be applied to such code fragments that do not consist of only one basic block.
+For that purpose, for two subpaths $q$ and $p$, for which the length of the longest common subsequence is close to the number of nodes of the smaller path $p$, the LCS value is determined using the uniquely occurring nodes in $p$.
+However, to avoid overly imprecise clone analysis, the examination for subpaths only makes sense if the length of the longest common subsequence of the two paths is nearby to the length of the smaller path $p$ and, furthermore, a minimum length is assumed for $p$.
+In our later described evaluation experiments (cf. Sect.~\ref{sec:settings}), we observed that a maximum length difference of 10\% in the number of nodes in the longest common subsequence and $p$ and a minimum length of 10 lines for $p$ is a good practical choice for these parameters.

-Note that there exist other string metrics as well, besides the ones discussed above, which have also been implemented in the StoneDetector platform.
-Among these are, e.g., N-gram distance, cosine distance, Jaccard similarity.
-For the sake of brevity, we here limit ourselves to the subset of metrics that we use in the evaluation in Sect.~\ref{sec:evaluation}.
+Note that there exist other string metrics as well, besides the ones discussed above, which have also been implemented in StoneDetector.
+Among these are, e.g., N-gram distance, cosine distance, Jaccard similarity, etc. For the sake of brevity, we here limit ourselves to the subset of metrics that we use in the evaluation in Sect.~\ref{sec:evaluation}.
 For a more comprehensive discussion of string metrics, we refer, e.g., to the survey~\cite{h2013survey}.